ShayanHaghighi/AI-Driving-Game/README.md

 ## Additional Information

-Feel free to change the hyperparameter values (found in lines 11 in `main.py`) of the Deep Q Learning model.
+Feel free to change the hyperparameter values (found in lines 11 in `main.py`) of the Deep Q Learning model, and in the Agent class on line 43 of `model.py`

 ## Questions or Feedback?